Wednesday, 7 June 2023

 The Bonaparte family tree

-The family tree was quite an eye opener.
+The family tree was quite an eye-opener.
 Although I don’t recall the details, one of the Bonaparte descendants had some influential position in the USA.
 While in power Napoleon placed family members very strategically around the world.

-Then it was back to the port and our hotel via a market which unfortunately was closing for the day.
+We eventually emerged from the Bonaparte home and made our way slowly back to the port and our hotel via a market which unfortunately was closing for the day.

-Time for a drink by the pool
+Time for a drink by the hotel's pool

 No comments: